-- 6.7 A detainee who wants legal advice may not be interviewed or continue to be interviewed until they have received such advice unless: - (a) Annex B applies, when the restriction on drawing adverse inferences from silence in Annex C will apply because the detainee is not allowed an opportunity to consult a solicitor; or - (b) an officer of superintendent rank or above has reasonable grounds for believing that: - (i) the consequent delay might: - lead to interference with, or harm to, evidence connected with an offence; - lead to interference with, or physical harm to, other people; - lead to serious loss of, or damage to, property; - lead to alerting other people suspected of having committed an offence but not yet arrested for it; - hinder the recovery of property obtained in consequence of the commission of an offence.
+- 6.6 In the case of a person who is a juvenile or is mentally disordered or otherwise mentally vulnerable, an appropriate adult should consider whether legal advice from a solicitor is required.
+If such a detained person wants to exercise the right to legal advice, the appropriate action should be taken and should not be delayed until the appropriate adult arrives.
+If the person indicates that they do not want legal advice, the appropriate adult has the right to ask for a solicitor to attend if this would be in the best interests of the person.
+However, the person cannot be forced to see the solicitor if they are adamant that they do not wish to do so. - 6.7 A detainee who wants legal advice may not be interviewed or continue to be interviewed until they have received such advice unless: - (a) Annex B applies, when the restriction on drawing adverse inferences from silence in Annex C will apply because the detainee is not allowed an opportunity to consult a solicitor; or - (b) an officer of superintendent rank or above has reasonable grounds for believing that: - (i) the consequent delay might: - lead to interference with, or harm to, evidence connected with an offence: - lead to interference with, or physical harm to, other people; - · lead to serious loss of, or damage to, property; - lead to alerting other people suspected of having committed an offence but not yet arrested for it; - hinder the recovery of property obtained in consequence of the commission of an offence.